DanTaylor28/GBG-Cycle-Tours/README.md

  # Credits

 ## Content

+- Inspiration for the nav bar & the form styling was taken from the love running project.

 - The icons from the why take a bike tour section and footer were taken from font awesome.